Facebook executive confident Libra will win enough financial backers

 The exodus followed intense skepticism from global policymakers and regulators in the United States and Europe who worry Libra could upend the global financial system, threaten users’ privacy and facilitate money laundering.

+Federal Reserve governor Lael Brainard reiterated those concerns on Wednesday, saying at a separate event in Washington that the Libra project “must address a core set of legal and regulatory challenges” before it can go live.

-It leaves Facebook without the backing of any major payments firms for the project, due to launch by June 2020.
+Facebook is left without the backing of any major payments firms for the project, due to launch by June 2020.

 On Monday, the Libra Association’s 21 remaining members forged ahead, holding their inaugural meeting in Geneva and selecting a five-member board.